 The example below is based on a typical Load Test project.

 A world famous retail brand with an enviable high street pedigree now sees its online business serving hundreds of thousands of visitors per hour at peak times.
-Wanting the ensure that the customer service they have become famous for offline, is carried through to their online presence, the company needs to be absolutely certain that their website can handle very heavy traffic and deliver a perfect customer experience to every single visitor on every single visit.
+Wanting to ensure that the customer service they have become famous for offline, is carried through to their online presence, the company needs to be absolutely certain that their website can handle very heavy traffic and deliver a perfect customer experience to every single visitor on every single visit.

 As the site became increasingly popular the eCommerce platform was starting to struggle in busy periods, especially during the big sales or as a result of successful campaigns and promotions.

 With the site becoming increasingly complex and relying on the integration of many different systems, the identification of any bottlenecks require in depth analysis and the correlation of many different sources of data.
 The flexibility of workflow offered users online has also lead to increased sophistication in user behaviour as there are many more ways for customers to interact.
 This can also make testing more challenging where an organisation is determined to ensure that all these different types of users and usage patterns have been understood and optimised.

 SciVisum’s innovative approach to “realistic testing” through the use of Dynamic User Journeys that really “Do What The Customer Does” can provide just the in-depth information needed by all the teams involved at all stages of the eCommerce strategy and execution.

 SciVisum work closely with clients to generate as close to a real-life scenario as possible.
 We do this through building a representative set of user journeys by collating information from web analytics stats during the peaks hours of the last traffic.